 Glasgow University

-The interview format is usually an MMI with 7 stations, lasting around 45 mins altogether and taking place in February.
+The interview format is usually an MMI with 7 stations, lasting around 45 minutes altogether and taking place in January or February.

 Glasgow University mentions criteria including: